-MBRU established has research collaborations for funding laboratory and non-laboratory research projects to support outstanding research proposals in health, medical and biomedical sciences through competitive peer-evaluation processes.
+MBRU has established research collaborations for funding laboratory and non-laboratory research projects to support outstanding research proposals in health, medical and biomedical sciences through competitive peer-evaluation processes.
 The University expects to expand further to identify new and continued collaborations with public and private partners in the field, nationally, regionally and internationally.
 These collaborations include joint research projects, sponsored research, consultation and expert assistance, participation at leading conferences and seminars, applicable to students and faculty.
-Of all its collaborations to date, 10% of MBRU's collaborations are between academic and corporate entities and 82% with international entities.
+Of all research publications to date, more than 80% are in collaboration with international entities.